mirabish/Programs/README.md

 This assignment relies on the Coverage programs.

 ## Program 4
 This assignment relies on the Circles programs.

+##L1
+this assignment had me fork from the NMSU dev github.
+I then created new directories and added p1 questions and p2 questions into some of these new files.
+I had to use commands in the terminal command line.